 Claims case studies – A tale of two policies

-As many of you know, we have recently upgraded our online comparison sites and added Accredited Insurance (Europe) Limited to our list of insurers, giving the choice of up to four quotes.
-The site continues to grow in popularity, both amongst existing and new conveyancing solicitors, and in the last couple of months we have seen record numbers of enquires and policies issued.
+DUAL Asset's online comparison site My Legal Indemnity Shop continues to grow in popularity, both amongst existing and new conveyancing solicitors, and we are seeing record numbers of enquires and policies issued.

 With the increase of policies issued on the site, we have also seen a corresponding increase in the number of claims received.
 Below we discuss two examples of claims from policies that were taken out in 2019 through our online system.
 These highlight the importance of using the online system correctly, to ensure the right outcome for the insured in the event of a claim.